napari/napari/tutorials/README.md

 # napari tutorials

-welcome to the **napari** tutorials.
+Welcome to the **napari** tutorials!
 We've provided a couple tutorials to explore the main usage modes and methods of **napari**, but before we dive in, let's talk a bit about what **napari** actually is.